Our services are joyful as well as reverent. Laughter is encouraged. Dress is comfortable. Children are welcome.

 We believe in intergenerational worship.
 Children are invited to participate fully in the liturgy.
 But it is also appropriate for them to be engaged in their own way, listening to hymns and prayers as they color or play.
 We do not expect them to be silent.
 Our children’s area has toys, pillows, books, and fidgets that can be used on the carpet or taken to your seat.

 We are—and we welcome—neurodiverse children and adults.
-Please let us know if you would like to discuss the best way to introduce your child into our space.
+Please let us know if you would like to discuss the best way to acquaint your child with our space.